 From humanity’s first encounter with fire, through the charcoal-based industrial revolution, to today’s energy crisis, wood energy has been a constant, unheralded presence.
 It remains modern and relevant.

 For a time, wood seemed forgotten by architects, nearly vanishing from French architecture schools’ curricula.
 The 21st century and new climate challenges changed this.
 Construction accounts for nearly a quarter of France’s CO2 emissions, with concrete as the main culprit.
 Among construction materials, only wood absorbs atmospheric CO2 through photosynthesis (sequestration).
 One cubic meter of wood stores about a ton of CO2 and replaces high-emission materials.
-Even legislators recognized this, with the RE2020 regulation aiming for carbon neutrality by 2050.
+Even legislators recognised this, with the RE2020 regulation aiming for carbon neutrality by 2050.

 From Earth to space, a significant leap is underway.
 NASA and the Japanese Space Agency are developing a magnolia wood satellite, “LignoSat,” set to launch in 2024.
 Initial tests show no structural deformation in space, unchanged mass, and high mechanical resistance.
 The satellite withstands temperature changes and cosmic rays better than others.
 As space becomes cluttered, LignoSat’s almost complete combustion upon re-entry is a significant advantage, with potential future composting.